Mouths of the Lion

 In place of the mouth there was a hole or slot, to insert paper documents with the secret complaints.
 Behind these plaques inside the building, there was a small wooden box to securely collect all the complaints.
 The keys to these boxes were kept by the Magistrates and only the heads of each district (sestieri) could open them.

-The complaints could relate various types of crimes including the non-compliance to health, blasphemy or tax evasion.
+The complaints could relate various types of crimes including the non-compliance to health, blasphemy, trade disputes, or tax evasion.
 They were distributed in every district, near the Judiciary places, the churches or the Doge’s Palace and were used to collect information, reports or accusations, against those who did the various crimes.

 It was not easy to accuse someone without proper foundation; such as on grounds of hatred or envy.
 There was a sophisticated process through which anonymous denunciations were considered.
 Serious evidence and investigation were always needed before any action was taken.